nickc1/skccm/README.md

 ![xmap distance](figures/xmap_distance.png "xmap distance")

+As seen in the figure above, the forecast skill for X1 (X1 xmap X2) is much higher than the forecast skill for X2 (X2 xmap X1).
+This is to be expected as B12 was larger than B21.
+The larger forcing of X2 by X1 results in a higher forecast skill of X1 by using the weights from X2.

-The package also allows the testing of library length on forecast skill.
+skCCM also allows the testing of library length on forecast skill.

 ```python
 lib_lens = np.arange(10,ts_length,ts_length/20) #library lengths